-5.2.1 Quantification: the site was recorded as several areas (See above Section 4).
+5.2.1 Quantification: the site was recorded as several areas (see above Section 4).
 Within these, where identical horizons were identified, a single context number was issued; this has inevitably led to some distortion of the quantification below.
 The context record has been divided by area:

 No of contexts

 Block 1 8 (6 in Block 2 also)

 Block 2 8 (6 in Block 1 also)

-Trench A 8 (in section also)
+Trench A 8 (in cliff section also)

-Trench B 8 (in section also)
+Trench B 8 (in cliff section also)

-Section 28 (only in section)
+Cliff Section 28 (only in cliff section)

 Total number 38